pareshvn/AWScft/README.md

 Regions need to be selected after clicking on the link .

-## Deploy New Stack with 1 Gbps vTHunder
+## Deploy New Stack with 1 Gbps vThunder

 Deploy new stack with with 1 Gbps license vThunder